BeijiYang/hacker-news/README.md

 Data and calculations are not complicated, React can cover it.

-Please wait for the server to get ready first.
+Please wait for the server to get ready before start front end.

 # How components works